Spiritual growth can seem elusive. But you don’t have to stay stuck where you are. Maybe it’s time to rethink your approach.

 Yes, it can be hard.
 No, this stuff ins’t always easy to read or comprehend.
 But the effort is so worth it.

 I want to share with you what I’m learning as I engage with the wisdom and hearts of long-dead saints.
-I want you experience the same joys and surprises as you peel back the covers of old books and learn how fresh and new their writings can be.
-I want to be your guide as we travel these old roads together.
+I long for you experience the same joys and surprises as you peel back the covers of old books and learn how fresh and new their writings can be.
+I desire to be your guide as we travel these old roads together.

 I want you to stop settling for the same old things, go backward so you can finally move forward, and come along with me.